Juhyung8371/AI-ML-CV-Projects/Generative AI/Fish Tank Doctor/readme.md

 * The information copied was primarily factual in nature, and the taking did not infringe on the rights — including copyrights — of another.
 * The information was used to create a transformative product and was not used to steal market share from the target website by luring away users or creating a substantially similar product.

-Second, tank diagnosis data was obtained through self-labeling and voluntary participation from online fish-keeping community members.
+Second, tank diagnosis data was obtained through my work and voluntary participation from online fish-keeping community members.
 Here are some data ethics practices I employed:

 1. User Consent and Anonymity: